-Commenting on an argument by the West that Iran does not need nuclear energy due to its vast oil and gas reserves, he says having access to nuclear technology is more important than having nuclear energy itself.
+On an argument by the West that Iran does not need nuclear energy due to its vast oil and gas reserves, he says having access to nuclear technology is more important than having nuclear energy itself.

 “Nuclear technology is not only for producing electricity.
 When a country is developing and has various industrial activities, it needs to have access to nuclear technology,” he says.
 “So you need to build power plants, otherwise there is no use to get the technology.”

 The Paris-based former nuclear chief recalls when Iran first began considering the option to master nuclear technology as a source of energy.
 At the time the prospect of oil reserves for the next thirty years was not good because the domestic consumption was constantly rising and Iran was exporting oil largely so it had to find another source of energy, he notes.